-After the k-th excecution of the body of the for-loop, we have: A[i,j] = 1, if there is a path from i to j with intermediate nodes from 1,..., k.
+After the k-th excecution of the body of the for-loop, we have: A[i,j] = 1, if there is a non-empty path from i to j with intermediate nodes from 1,..., k.

-Important: the outermost loop runs over k!
+Important: the outermost loop runs over k.

-2 If A[i,j] is set to 1, then there exists a path from i to j.
+2 If A[i, j] is set to 1, then there exists a non-empty path from i to j.

-If the 0/1-entries in the adjacency matrix are replaced from edge weights, one obtains Floyd's algorithm for computing shortest paths:
+If the 0/1-entries in the adjacency matrix are replaced by edge weights from \mathbb{N} , one obtains Floyd's algorithm for computing distances in edge-weighted graphs.